Soil Sampling and Tools

 Submitting a Sample

 Where to Submit Samples for Analysis

-The OSU Soil, Water & Forage Analytical Laboratory works in conjunction with the Oklahoma Cooperation Extension Service.
+The OSU Soil, Water & Forage Analytical Laboratory (SWFAL) works in conjunction with the Oklahoma Cooperation Extension Services.
 To help serve the state of Oklahoma with testing Services, each County Extension Office is set up to take samples for analysis.
 Find your local County Extension Office.
-The county office will do all the handling and processing for you.
+The county office will do the initial handling and forward your samples to SWFAL for you.

 Step 1.
 Follow the right procedures to collect representative samples:

 - Soil Sample: PSS-2207 How to get a Good Soil Sample

 - Obtain a clean 4 oz water bottle from the County Extension office or a clean drinking water bottle; *Go to the water source that you want to test;